PerfectlySoft/Perfect-CRUD/README.md

 CRUD is an object-relational mapping (ORM) system for Swift 4+.
 CRUD takes Swift 4 `Codable` types and maps them to SQL database tables.
 CRUD can create tables based on `Codable` types and perform inserts and updates of objects in those tables.
 CRUD can also perform selects and joins of tables, all in a type-safe manner.

 CRUD uses a simple, expressive, and type safe methodology for constructing queries as a series of operations.
 It is designed to be light-weight and has zero additional dependencies.
-It uses generics, KeyPaths and Codables to make sure any misusage is caught at compile time.
+It uses generics, KeyPaths and Codables to make ensure as much misuse as possible is caught at compile time.

 Database client library packages can add CRUD support by implementing a few protocols.
 Support is available for [SQLite](https://github.com/kjessup/Perfect-SQLite) and [Postgres](https://github.com/kjessup/Perfect-PostgreSQL).